Regulators in the Arithmetic of Function Fields: Shtuka models

-(for the first equality, we used that $\Delta$ is not supported at $\Spf\cA_{\infty}(A)$). $\tau_M$ induces an $\cO_{\infty}$-linear endormorphism of $L$ (resp. $L_{A}$).
-The next lemma records the additional pleasant feature of shtuka models when the weights of $\underline{M}$ are all negative (this will be used later in Subsection \ref{sec:proof}).
+where the first equality uses that $\Delta$ is not supported on $\Spf\cA_{\infty}(A)$.
+The map $\tau_{\cM}$ induces an $\cO_{\infty}$-linear endomorphism of $L$ (resp.\ of $L_A$).
+The next lemma records an additional pleasant feature of $C\times C$-shtuka models, which will be used later in Subsection \ref{sec:proof}.